raphaeling/my-hitboard/README.md

     - Perhaps, just grab 1 month's worth for consistency.
 I'll keep brainstorming potential use cases!
  - [ ] Cloud storage of charts (with login)
  - [ ] A logo 🙊
+ - [ ] Add everything here to the Github issues tab 😆

 ## Getting Started